prof-rossetti/intro-to-python/exercises/rock-paper-scissors/challenges.md

 Nice, you're testing like a Pro!

-Before you wrap up, update your repo's documentation by ensuring `pytest` is located in the "requirements.txt" file, and by adding these  testing instructions into the README file:
+Before you wrap up, update your repo's documentation by ensuring `pytest` is located in the "requirements.txt" file, and by ensuring these testing instructions are reflected in the README file:

     ## Testing